Wills Power of Attorney Legal Advice How it Works Pricing

 How to Plan a Funeral – Step-by-Step Guide

-Step 1 – See if the deceased had funeral wishes
+Step 1 – honour any funeral wishes of the deceased

 You want to check to see if the deceased has expressed any preferences in reference to: